Windows

 If the hardware is not Plug & Play, remove the item from Device Manager, shut the machine down, reset the jumpers on the card, and start the machine back up again.
 If there are no conflicts, Windows should detect the hardware after restarting the machine.

-Copyright © 2002-2008 Intra-Designs, Inc. LeadingYou Through The Internet Jungle.™ Your premier Western Washinton web design, hosting and search engine marketing company All rights reserved except where noted.
+Copyright © 2002-2019 Port Bell.
+Get to the Top of the Search Engines.
+Your premier Western Washinton SEO / search engine optimization company All rights reserved except where noted.